 What is the Idle Gel Foam Mattress Made Of?

 The Idle Gel Foam mattress is built with what they refer to as “Cooling Buoyancy Foam,” a material that — much like memory foam — offers a pressure-relieving, contouring feeling.
 And thanks to the transition and foundation layers, you’ll feel some support while you sleep.

 What intrigued me about the Idle Gel Foam is that it uses three layers of foam, all with varying degrees of firmness.
-Taken together, you’ve got a plush, yet durable mattress surface.
-Not to mention that it uses a cover and comfort layer with cooling properties to help prevent you from getting too warm at night.
+Combined together, they create a plush, yet durable mattress surface.
+Not to mention that this bed uses a cover and comfort layer with cooling properties to help prevent you from getting too warm at night.

 To give you a closer look at these materials, let’s check out each layer!

 Cover – To kick us off, we have a thin, breathable cover that helps you stay cool.
 And since it’s machine washable, keeping it clean should be a synch.

 Comfort Layer – Next up is a 3 inch layer of Idle Cooling Buoyancy Foam.
 Infused with cooling gel, it has a slow response to pressure, just like memory foam.
 This helps alleviate tension as you sink into it.
 But since there’s not much bounce to this material, you may feel a little stuck as it contours to your body.